-Under the terms of the AffaMed License Agreement, we received an upfront payment of \$12 million and became eligible to receive development, regulatory and commercial milestone payments and clinical development support payments of up to \$91 million in the aggregate, as well as royalties from future product sales.
-In the fourth quarter of 2021, we received a \$1 million milestone payment upon the approval by the FDA of an sNDA for DEXTENZA to include the treatment of ocular itching associated with allergic conjunctivitis as an additional indication; in the second quarter of 2022, we received a \$2 million clinical support payment in connection with dosing the first subject in a Phase 2 clinical trial evaluating PAXTRAVA for the treatment of OAG or OHT; and in the second quarter of 2023, we received a \$1 million milestone payment upon the NMPA's approval of AffaMed's Phase 3 Registrational Study.
+In October 2020, we entered into a license agreement and collaboration with AffaMed Therapeutics Limited, or AffaMed, for the development and commercialization of DEXTENZA and OTX-TIC in mainland China, Taiwan, Hong Kong, Macau, South Korea, and the countries of the Association of Southeast Asian Nations.
+Under the terms of the agreement, we received an upfront payment of \$12 million and became eligible to receive development, regulatory and commercial milestone payments and clinical development support payments of up to \$91 million in the aggregate, as well as royalties from future product sales.
+In the fourth quarter of 2021, we received a \$1 million milestone payment upon the approval by the FDA of an sNDA for DEXTENZA to include the treatment of ocular itching associated with allergic conjunctivitis as an additional indication; in the second quarter of 2022, we received a \$2 million clinical support payment in connection with dosing the first subject in a Phase 2 clinical trial evaluating OTX-TIC for the treatment of open-angle glaucoma or ocular hypertension.
 Royalties are tiered and will range from the low teens to low twenty percent range.
-In return, we agreed to grant AffaMed exclusive rights to develop and commercialize DEXTENZA for the treatment of post-surgical inflammation and pain following ophthalmic surgery and ocular itching in patients with allergic conjunctivitis, and PAXTRAVA for the reduction of elevated IOP in patients with primary OAG or OHT in specified Asian markets.
-We retain the right to develop and commercialize DEXTENZA and PAXTRAVA in all other global markets.
+In return, we agreed to grant AffaMed exclusive rights to develop and commercialize DEXTENZA for the treatment of post-surgical inflammation and pain following ophthalmic surgery and ocular itching in patients with allergic conjunctivitis, and OTX-TIC for the reduction of elevated IOP in patients with primary open-angle glaucoma or ocular hypertension in specified Asian markets.
+We retain the right to develop and commercialize DEXTENZA and OTX-TIC in all other global markets.